kirill-konshin/next-redux-wrapper/README.md

 # State reconciliation during hydration

 Each time when the user opens a page containing the `useHydration` hook, the actions performed on server will be dispatched on client as well.
 This may happen during initial page load and during regular page navigation.
 Your reducer must merge it with existing client state properly.
+This means "toggle" actions are not supported, each action has to analyze what's in the state and do things properly.

 Best way is to use [server and client state separation](#server-and-client-state-separation).